Peter-Herrmann/simple-fft/README.md

 ### `freq_t find_freq(sample_t *freq_buff, freq_t sample_frequency)`

-This function takes a complex frequency buffer (the output of an FFT on time domain data), and caluculates the scalar magnitude of each frequency bucket, discarding the phase information.
-It also takes the sampling frequency of the time domain data, in order to return the frequency value of the highest magnitude bucket in Hz.
+This function takes a complex frequency buffer (the output of an FFT on time domain data), and calculates the scalar magnitude of each frequency bucket, discarding the phase information.
+It also takes the sampling frequency of the time domain data, in order to return the value (typically frequency in Hz) of the highest magnitude bucket.

 ## Usage